Straddle fiction and reality as you visit famous sites from both the big and small screen.

 - Adults (Online Special)

 - Children (Online Special)

 Sometimes taking a stroll through Central Park feels like being in a timeless romantic film.
 Perhaps it’s the horse-drawn carriages and the tree-lined pathways.
 Or perhaps it’s the fact that, well, hundreds of movies have been shot in Central Park.

-Take photos at the famous ice skating rink from Love Story and Serendipity
+- Take photos at the famous ice skating rink from Serendipity.

-Visit other landmarks in the park such as Bow Bridge, Wollman Rink, Gapstow Bridge, The Dairy, Sheep’s Meadow, Cherry Hill, and the skyline of the Upper West Side.
+Visit other landmarks in the park such as Bow Bridge, Wollman Rink, Gapstow Bridge, The Dairy, Sheep’s Meadow, and Cherry Hill, and see the skyline of the Upper West Side.

 The Mall, also known as the Promenade, is the next thing you will be walking through on this guided sightseeing tour.
 You will definitely be able to tell why this area is so popular for socializing and relaxing.
 Movies such as Serendipity, Vanilla Sky, Breakfast at Tiffany’s, Big Daddy and Kramer vs. Kramer all had scenes that were featured in the Promenade.

 After a stroll through the Promenade, you will spot the Bethesda Terrace, with the famous Bethesda Fountain located in the middle.
 As you are making your way through the crowd of people relaxing here you will be in the location where films such as Ransom, Godspell, Home Alone 2, Green Card, It Could Happen to You, Deconstructing Harry, Out of Towners, Prisoner of Second Avenue and Stuart Little II were filmed.